Full-time: 4 years

 Environmental Sustainability at Derby

-On this course, you will explore major environmental threats including:
+On this course, you will explore major environmental threats along with the possible solutions, including:

 - Climate change: you’ll explore how anthropogenic greenhouse gas (GHG) emissions are contributing to the climate emergency and what needs to be done to halt and reverse the impacts